1SkyShadow1/alx-interview/0x00-pascal_triangle/README.md

 # Pascal's Triangle

-This project contains tasks for working with Pascal's triangle.
+Ths project contains tasks for working with Pascal's triangle.

 ## Tasks To Complete